 From August to October, PICA will be transformed with two new solo exhibitions.

-On Saturday 4 August, you are invited to join us to hear from Khaled Sabsabi and view a performance inspired by Amalia Pica’s work, Catalogue of great ape gestures (in alphabetical order).
+On Saturday 8 September you are invited to join us for Art & Identity: Muslim Artists in Western Australia and a live dance-performance in response to Amalia Pica’s work, Catalogue of great ape gestures (in alphabetical order).

 2pm – 2.30pm

 Watch a special choreographed dance work in response to, and inspired by, Amalia Pica’s work, Catalogue of great ape gestures (in alphabetical order).
 Performed by WA based dance-artist Storm Helmore.

 It is free to participate but RSVP is essential.